 As a barber in Texas, you’ll handle license renewal through the Texas Department of Labor and Regulation (TDLR).
 The renewal fee is $55, and must be paid every two years.
 You can renew online for your Class A Barber License in Texas.
 You will have to renew by the two-year anniversary of obtaining your license to keep it in good standing.
 Texas does not require that you take any continuing education courses.
 But don’t let that stop you from taking classes that will keep you current with best practices.

 If you begin your barbering career in Texas, you can look forward to a fairly promising job outlook.
-In the years between 2010 and 2020, O*Net predicts an 11% increase in job openings for Texas barbers.
-This job growth is in line with the national average (O*Net, 2010).
+In the years between 2016 and 2026, CareerOneStop predicts a 20% increase in job openings for Texas barbers.
+This job growth is in line with the national average.
 The need for barbering services may increase as the economy bounces back and more men begin returning to work.
 In many cases, barbering salaries in this state are considerably higher than the national average!
-O*Net reports that the average salary for a Texas barber is $28,000, which is $3,000 higher than the national average.
+The Bureau of Labor Statistics reports that the average salary for a Texas barber is $28,730 (2020), which is $3,000 higher than the national average.
 They report salaries ranging from $19,200 to $43,400 per year (O*Net, 2013).
 Your salary may be affected by your experience and seniority, as well as what type of salon you work in.
 The state of Texas requires barbers to get their license from the Texas Department of Licensing and Regulation.
 To become a Class A barber, you need at least 1,500 hours of barbering instruction from an approved facility.